Dispositions of property

 - Canadian business property (including inventory) if the business is carried on through a permanent establishment in Canada.
 For more information, go to the note below;

-You may elect to declare a deemed disposition on the first two properties listed above.
-To declare a deemed disposition on these properties, complete Form T2061A, Election by an Emigrant to Report Deemed Dispositions of Property and any Resulting Capital Gain or Loss.
+If you ceased to be a resident of Canada and you elected to declare the deemed disposition of properties listed in items 1 or 2 above, include those properties when calculating your deemed dispositions and fill out Form T2061A, Election by an Emigrant to Report Deemed Dispositions of Property and any Resulting Capital Gain or Loss.

 Reporting the deemed disposition

 On your 2016 return, you have to report the capital gain or capital loss that results from your deemed disposition.